Unfolding and injectivity of the Kudla-Millson lift of genus 1: Fourier expansions of complex-valued functions on

 We identified $\Gr(L)$ with $\projmod$ and $\tubedom$.
 The base point~${z_0=\langle \basevec_{b+1},\basevec_{b+2} \rangle}$ of~$\Gr(L)$ maps under such identifications respectively to \bas z_0\longleftrightarrow [Z_L^0]=[-\sqrt{2}\basevec_{b+2}+i\sqrt{2}\basevec_{b+1}] & \longleftrightarrow Z_0=i\sqrt{2}\basevec_{b+1}. \eas

 The following result can be regarded as a dictionary to rewrite functions defined on one of the previous models as functions on the remaining ones.
-It will be useful in Section~\ref{sec;compFexpafterunfold}, where we rewrite certain theta integrals arising from the Kudla--Millson lift, written with respect to the model~$\Gr(L)$, in terms of the tube domain model~$\tubedom$. \begin{lemma} Let $w$ (resp.\ $w^\perp$) be the orthogonal complement of $\genU_z$ (resp.\ $\genU_{z^\perp}$) in~$z$ (resp.~$z^\perp$), and let $\mu=-\genUU+\genU_{z^\perp}/2\genU_{z^\perp}^2+\genU_z/2\genU_z^2$.
+It will be useful in Section~\ref{sec;compFexpafterunfold}, where we rewrite certain theta integrals in terms of the tube domain model~$\tubedom$. \begin{lemma} Let $w$ (resp.\ $w^\perp$) be the orthogonal complement of $\genU_z$ (resp.\ $\genU_{z^\perp}$) in~$z$ (resp.~$z^\perp$), and let $\mu=-\genUU+\genU_{z^\perp}/2\genU_{z^\perp}^2+\genU_z/2\genU_z^2$.
 If $Z=X+iY\in\tubedom$ corresponds to~$z$ under the previous identifications, and if the representative of the corresponding point~${[Z_L]=[X_L+iY_L]}$ in $\projmod$ is chosen such that~\eqref{eq;choiceforXlYl} is satisfied, then \ba \qquad